eikehmueller/ma32070/lectures/Notes.md

 It is crucial to observe that we carefully avoided including specific functionality (such as assuming that the basis functions are Lagrange polynomials and the degrees of freedom are point-evaluations): the base class is consistent with Ciarlet's abstract definition of the finite element and the code mirrors the mathematical structure.

 ### Concrete implementations
 Any concrete implementations of finite elements are obtained by subclassing the `FiniteElement` base class.
-These concrete classes have to provide concrete implementations of the following methods/properties:
+These classes have to provide concrete implementations of the following methods/properties:

 * `ndof_per_vertex`, `ndof_per_facet` and `ndof_per_interior`
 * `tabulate_dofs(fhat)` to evaluate the degrees of freedom for a given function